tecnomod-um/OntoGenixLLMExperiments/fine-tuning/README.md

 With this, nearly the entire family of Llama models will have been evaluated, providing a comprehensive understanding of their performance across different versions and sizes.
 This analysis will offer valuable insights into the strengths and weaknesses of each model, particularly in tasks such as ontology building, helping to determine the most suitable model for achieving optimal results in such specialized tasks.

 ### Findings
-* From the fine-tuning process, the ontologies are more concise than the base model using the prompt, that is, the redundacy observed with the base model is solved.
+* From the fine-tuning process, the ontologies are more concise than the base model using the prompt, that is, the redundancy observed with the base model is solved.
 * The fine-tuning process addresses the issue where open-source tools failed to display the correct standardized format during ontology building.
 * With the same training, the GPT-4o-mini model outperforms the Llama 3 model (8B) quantized at 4 bits, particularly in its ability to create classes that are related through object properties.
 However, given that the training dataset is small, increasing the dataset size could potentially enhance the performance of the Llama 3 model, allowing it to compete more effectively with the GPT-4o-mini model.
 * With the same training, the Llama 3 (8B) model quantized at 8 bits outperforms the Llama 3 (8B) model quantized at 4 bits, having fewer single classes, tending to relate classes by object properties.
 Also, quantized at 8 bits is capable of defining sub-classes.
 * The Llama 2 (13B) is twice as large as the Llama 3 (8B) model and therefore has required more time for its training.
 * With the same training, the Llama 2 (13B) model without quantization outperforms the Llama 3 (8B) model quantized at 8 bits, having better performance in identifying appropriate classes from the CSV file, offering more precise and concrete classes compared to the Llama 3 (8B) model when quantized at 8 bits.
 ***
-## Instruct the model to use a specific ontology of interest.
+## Instruct the model to use a specific ontology of interest
 * **Through prompt**: The complete ontology is included in the prompt in turtle format, as the model is able to understand ontologies in RDF, RDFS and OWL.
 There is a considerable **token cost** in the system prompt, as the full ontology must be included for each piece of unstructured text at the user prompt.
 * **Fine-tuning process**: Train the model with pairs unstructured text-KG where the KG conforms to the ontology of interest.
 It is like showing the model's use cases.